Urinary Tract Infection in Males Treatment & Management

 Antimicrobial agents

 Quinolones can be divided into first, second, third, and fourth generations.
 First-generation drugs (nalidixic acid) are not effective for prostatic infections.
-Third-generation and fourth-generation fluoroquinolones provide increased streptococcal and anaerobic coverage, which is not needed to treat prostatic infections.
+Third- and fourth-generation fluoroquinolones provide increased streptococcal and anaerobic coverage, which is not needed to treat prostatic infections.

-The second-generation quinolones widely used to treat prostatic infection include ciprofloxacin, ofloxacin, norfloxacin, and levofloxacin.
-These drugs all are bactericidal against gram-negative bacilli; however, because of increased resistance, they are no longer recommended by the CDC for N gonorrhoeae infections.[14]
 Levofloxacin is most effective against susceptible strains of Enterococcus faecalis and has the advantage of once-daily dosing.
-Although all of the second-generation drugs are used to treat prostatitis, only ofloxacin is approved by the US Food and Drug Administration (FDA) for this indication.
+Although all the second-generation drugs are used to treat prostatitis, only ofloxacin has been approved by the US Food and Drug Administration (FDA) for this indication.

-Regarding antibiotic concentrations in the prostate, interpreting the literature is difficult because many different terms are used (eg, "mean concentration in prostatic tissue," "mean concentration in prostatic fluid, prostatic tissue/serum ratio, prostatic fluid/serum ratio," and "stromal/epithelial ratio"); furthermore, these specimens are often obtained in patients with benign prostatic hypertrophy or carcinoma (ie, not prostatitis).
-One also must note the host being tested; TMP-SMZ penetrates the dog prostate far better than the human prostate, probably because of differences in semen pH.
-Although some antibiotics appear to be more suitable by certain criteria, clinical efficacy is probably the bottom line.
+Regarding antibiotic concentrations in the prostate, interpreting the literature is difficult because many different terms are used (eg, "mean concentration in prostatic tissue," "mean concentration in prostatic fluid, prostatic tissue/serum ratio, prostatic fluid/serum ratio," and "stromal/epithelial ratio").
+Furthermore, these specimens are often obtained in patients with benign prostatic hypertrophy or carcinoma (ie, not prostatitis).

 Nonantimicrobial agents